falcosecurity/libs/README.md

 cmake -DBUILD_BPF=true ../
 make bpf
 ```

+### gVisor support

+Libscap contains additional library functions to allow integration with system call events coming from [gVisor](https://gvisor.dev).
+Compilation of this functionality can be disabled with `-DBUILD_LIBSCAP_GVISOR=Off`.

 >__WARNING__: **clang-7** is the oldest supported version to build our BPF probe, since it is the one used by our infrastructure.